RajatSharma123455/Reelify.ai/README.md

 ## How the Pipeline Works
 ### Frontend (React App):

-- User uploads an image: A user selects an image file from their computer (Note- upload only 1280 X 720 px) otherwise it model cannot recognize the image because this model only works with lanscape(1280 x 720 px) or portait(720 x 1280).
+- User uploads an image: A user selects an image file from their device.

 - Image-to-Base64 conversion: The image is converted to a base64 string and sent to the backend.